McKinley Building: Postwar

 The United States Department of Agriculture leased McKinley for the use of the Nitrate Division (which later became the Fixed Nitrogen Research Laboratory).
-The Lab, in April of 1920, employed 108 persons to study Nitrogen in the Atmosphere and its potential usage in fertilizer.
+The Lab, in April 1920, employed 108 persons to study Nitrogen in the Atmosphere and its potential usage in fertilizer.
 The Fixed Nitrogen Research Laboratory remained in the McKinley Building until March 15, 1941.

 The Chesapeake and Potomac Telephone Company took over occupation of McKinley. $40,000 worth of renovations were done to the building.
-C & P Telephone Company occupy the building from October 28, 1941 to 1954.
+C & P Telephone Company occupy the building from October 28, 1941, to 1954.
 C & P pays the school some $48,000/yr rental until vacating the premises.

 Academic building

 McKinley was renovated in 1955 and opened for academic use for the fall 1955 term.
-The renovations accommodated classrooms and offices and marked the beginning of the building’s use as an academic building, rather than as a rental to external parties.
+The renovations accommodated classrooms and offices and marked the beginning of the building's use as an academic building, rather than as a rental to external parties.

 Renovation made way for The School of Business, The American Language Center, The District Speech Clinic, and The Education Department.

 Mistrust

 An exploration of the attic chronicled in an article in The Eagle published Nov.
 15, 1966 revealed that a portion of the bare, unused space holds "a maze of telephone wires" and "a complex of electronic equipment."
 This discovery by the university paper sparks a student-led uproar that carries forward as far as 1970.
-An article in The Eagle written in September of 1967 quoting the AU Director of Physical Plant clarifies that the receivers are backup Federal Transmitters.
+An article in The Eagle written in September 1967 quoting the AU Director of Physical Plant clarifies that the receivers are backup Federal Transmitters.
 An editorial written later in the same paper questions, "what AU's involvement with the government actually is."
-This mistrust eventually leads to the equipment quietly being removed in November of 1967.
+This mistrust eventually leads to the equipment quietly being removed in November 1967.

 April 7, 1970 rocks thrown at McKinley broke windows as a rally got out of hand.
 A firebomb thrown into a biology lab did not go off.